 In the summer months, you will build up a bank of energy credits because your solar system is most productive at this time.
 During the winter months, you will then draw those credits that you built up over the summer.
 This keeps your electric bill low, all year round.

-There is a NET metering fiscal year that runs different depending on hat state you live in.
+There is a NET metering fiscal year that runs differently depending on what state you live in.
 In Oregon, the fiscal year runs from April to March.
 At the end of March, any credits left remaining will be forfeited and go towards assisting your utility’s low-income support program.
 Oregon systems tend to be sized to reduce 100% of your annual electric bill or less, therefore, having extra credits is rare.

 Washington state runs on a different schedule.
 The fiscal year starts on May 1st and ends on April 31st coinciding with the long summer days in the Pacific Northwest.

 Solar panels incorporate anti-reflective glass that is rated to be used at airport installations where glare can be a serious issue for pilots.
-Plus, the goal of a solar panel is to absorb as much sunlight as possible, not reflect.
+Plus, the goal of a solar panel is to absorb as much sunlight as possible, not reflect

 No. It is the state law in both Oregon and Washington to prevent homeowner associations from banning you from installing solar panels on your home as long as the system meets all safety, health, and performance standards required by the state or local jurisdictions.

-While HOAs are not permitted to ban your solar installation, they are allowed to set neighborhood guidelines, such as using all black solar panels instead of the standard blue and silver frame.
+While HOAs are not permitted to ban your solar installation, they are allowed to set neighborhood guidelines, such as using all-black solar panels instead of the standard blue and silver frame.

 Throughout assisting dozens of homeowners belonging to an HOA, we’ve found that our solar quotes provide enough information to bring comfort to any possible HOA concern.